MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-10-configure-the-query-in-a-content-search-web-part-on-a-catalog-item-page.md

      ![URL Token 2](../media/OTCSP_URLToken2.png)

-Now the query in the Web Part will search for items where the value of the managed property *ProductCatalogGroupNumberOWSTEXT* contains the value that is currently used as the second value in the URL, counting from right to left.
+Now, the query in the Web Part will search for items whose *ProductCatalogGroupNumberOWSTEXT* value is the one currently used as the second value in the URL, counting from right to left.

 9. To test that this query returns the correct results, select **Test query**.